leegengyu/vulnhub-box-walkthrough/pumpkinraising.md

 ![](/screenshots/pumpkinraising/pumpkinHTMLSource1.jpg)
 * At the end of the Page Source, we see another chunk of comments - what appears to be in hexadecimal.
 ![](/screenshots/pumpkinraising/pumpkinHTMLSource2.jpg)
-* Using an online hexadecimal to ASCII converter, we see this message - which contains an ID `96454`:
+* Using an online hexadecimal to ASCII converter, we see this message - which contains our first seed ID `96454`:
 ![](/screenshots/pumpkinraising/pumpkinHTMLHexToASCII.jpg)
 * To-be-continued...